- Routing · how layers compose and how docs get loaded

 - scratch plans living outside the repo at

-~/.claude/agent-governance-plans/ - commit messages and PR history as the primary narrative layer
+~/.claude/agent-governance-plans/, optionally seeded from a Claude Code Plan Mode session - commit messages and PR history as the primary narrative layer

 - Decision Records as the only durable artifact, including negative and failed-approach decisions

-- five
+- four

 agent-*commands that automate the rhythm